cloudmesh-community/sp19-516-124/project-report/report.md

 ![@label](images/conncetandport.png)

-To test connection to the virtaul machince, launch the Putty client application and enter in the IP or the DNS name of the virtual machine:
+To test connection to the virtual machine, launch the Putty client application and enter in the IP or the DNS name of the virtual machine:

 ![@label](images/putty.png)